egXcoder/Study-Repository/oop/composite over inheritance/readme.md

 building behavior by combining smaller, independent object.

-OOP in principle encourage modularity. where every part exists separately then you can
+OOP in principle encourage modularity. where every part exists separately then you can break big systems into smaller, reusable, testable parts. so by nature oop encourage composition more
-- each part has its job (SRP)
-- easily maintain the class (OCP)
-- easily test the class (OCP)
-- combine these parts to do what you want will give you flexibility

 ```php